QodotPlugin/qodot-plugin/README.md

 ## Documentation

-Documentation is available on the [Qodot Wiki](https://github.com/ShiftyAxel/Qodot/wiki)
+The User Guide, created by Ember, is available on [Coda](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Meta_su3kl#_luwxR) More technical information, such as class documentation, is available on the [Qodot Wiki](https://github.com/ShiftyAxel/Qodot/wiki)

 ## Example Content